 Financial Advisor Tips

 - Interview at least three advisors before choosing one.
 This ensures that you have enough context about fees and investment strategies to make an informed decision.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Ask candidates what their median account size is.
 You don't want to be their smallest client -- or you probably won't get the attention you need.
 Alternately, you don't want to be the largest either.
 In that case, the advisor may not have the experience, know-how or resources to help your account grow.